windboxes/core/README.md

 ```

 #### Render result
+The length of the class name can usually be customized and can be short

 ```html
 <button type="button" class="aIT _2Mk zAy jk2 fIN rgD DpE MR3 _52r n6G j-O dkR LdE aIT">button</button>
 ```